Exclusive: Barclays loses commodities trading chief Jones to Mercuria

 “For the last five years, metals has been the place to be and it doesn’t surprise me that traditional oil traders are getting into the metals space,” said the metals team head, who declined to be identified.

-Mercuria has also just hired Goldman Sachs’ (GS.N) former co-head of commodities investment, Shameek Konar, to help manage its global portfolio of energy assets.
+Mercuria is also strengthening its financial structure has just hired Goldman Sachs’ (GS.N) former co-head of commodities investment, Shameek Konar, to help manage its global portfolio of energy assets.

-Additional reporting by Dmitry Zhdannikov, Susan Thomas and Jonathan Leff in New York; Editing by William Hardy and Tim Dobbyn
+Additional reporting by Dmitry Zhdannikov and Susan Thomas, editing by William Hardy